Michael Young (industrial designer): Life and career

 In 2024, Young's collaboration with Japanese master craftsmen Nambu Tekki was included in an exhibition at Kudan House in Tokyo called Craft x Tech Tohoku Project (also curated by Didero).
 The work, titled Blossom Links, was described as an exploration of "heritage and contemporary technology [with a] history dating back centuries", the pieces in the exhibition seek to "[bring] Japan’s traditional crafts to a new, contemporary audience."
 The show included works by Sabine Marcelis, Studio Swine, Ini Archibong, Yoichi Ochiai, and Hideki Yoshimoto.
 The work was subsequently exhibited at Design Miami Art Basel, and then at the V&A's Prince Consort Gallery during the London Design Festival.

 Also in 2024, Young's extruded aluminium Totem light sculptures were exhibited at Gallery ALL in Shanghai.

+In 2025 he released a collection of 3D printed titanium eyewear.

 Legacy

 Pieces designed by Young are in the collection of the Design Museum and the V&A in London, the San Francisco Museum of Modern Art, and the M+ museum in Hong Kong, which includes 14 of his works.

 The Hanger Tree by Katrin Olina Petursdottir and Michael Young was featured on a series of Icelandic postage stamps celebrating contemporary design.